Use of Tamoxifen as well as other agents in breast cancer Chemoprevention

 Tamoxifen and Hormone Replacement Therapy

 From the late 1970’s there has been a progressive increase in the use of hormone replacement therapy; HRT.
-HRT has a scientific basis in the benefits it provides to women during menopause, such as the prevention of osteoporosis and cardiovascular disease.
+HRT has a scientific basis in the benefits it provides to women during menopause; such as the prevention of osteoporosis as well as cardiovascular disease.

 Studies made in both Italy and England highlight the beneficial effect of using Tamoxifen with HRT.
 This point will be analysed in more detail later.
-To summarize, both medical studies suggest that Tamoxifen exerts a protective effect in women using HRT.
-However, further studies to investigate this association are needed.
+To summarize; both medical studies suggest that it exerts a protective effect in women using HRT.
+Nonetheless, further studies to investigate this association are needed.